Florianbracke/Florianbracke/README.md

   👨‍🎓 I am a proud student of [BeCode](https://becode.org/) and enjoyed their seven month Junior Web Dev Course to the fullest!

-  🔭 I’m currently working on deploying my [flofpages](https://flofpages.com/).
-It is where I want to store my art, projects, code, ...
+  🔭 I’m currently working as a fullstack WordPress developer at [Wizarts](https://wizarts.be/).
+It is a great opportunity to learn and develop in such a cool company!
-    <br> Feel free to check it out!

-  💙 JavaScript, Angular, TypeScript, NodeJS
+  💙 JavaScript, PHP

   ⭐ Although this is GitHub, also contact me about Permaculture, Philosphy, Art or anything that you deem fit!